stephenajulu/stephenajulu.com/content/blog/my-morning-routine.md

 My day starts at 7:10 AM.

-I will either take a shower(cold) or do some deep work/learning until 8:10 AM.
+I will either take a shower(cold) or do some deep work/learning while listening to classical music until 8:10 AM.
 It all depends on my schedule.
 I also write during this time e.g now.

 And that's it.
 This is my current schedule.
 I will do my best and stay consistent as that's the only way to grow and become better.
 I'll soon add journaling to the reading time frame.
+But aside from that.
+This is what my mornings have looked like for the past 4 days.
+I just recently implemented it.

+### To summarize:

+1. Bed: Social Media, Investments, Making the bed)
+2. Benediction: Praying/Thanksgiving
+3. Body: Working out
+4. Brain: Reading + Deep work/learning

+If you'd like to invest in crypto.
+Register with Binance.
+It's the best exchange out there plus it provides all the things you need to become a pro-crypto investor.
+Use this link to get 5%: [Register for a Binance account](https://accounts.binance.com/en/register?ref=CL2JFAB6)

+Thank you for reading and have a wonderful day!